 Note that the INI file only includes all the options that would normally come after the Help+Manual program file name and the project file name in the command line.
 The program file and project file must still be included in the command line, or in a batch file.

-•The first line publishes to HTML Help with a specific output directory and filename.
+•The first line publishes to HTML Help with a specific output directory and file name.
+Specifying the output explicitly allows you to publish to other destinations manually in Help+Manual without worrying about changing the destination of the .INI The first line publishes to HTML Help with a specific output directory and file name.
 Specifying the output explicitly allows you to publish to other destinations manually in Help+Manual without worrying about changing the destination of the .INI file output.
 (Every time you publish manually you automatically reset the default output destination.)

 •The I=CHM,FINALBUILD include options switch includes everything tagged with the user-defined option FINALBUILD.
 Since you have specified a user-defined option you must also specify CHM to ensure that any items specifically tagged for HTML Help are also included.
 KEEPTEMP tells Help+Manual not to delete the temporary source files used to generate the HTML Help output.